 In addition to comedy basketball shows, the Harlem Ambassadors perform “Stay in School, Stay off Drugs, Don't Be a Bully” assemblies, skills clinics, and family fun nights.
 The Harlem Ambassadors encourage kids to work hard in school, respect themselves and their peers, listen to adult authority figures, believe in themselves, set goals, not be a bully, and focus on their education.

-Who are the Harlem Ambassadors?
+WHO ARE THE HARLEM AMBASSADORS?
 The Harlem Ambassadors have all played college basketball and have college degrees in fields ranging from exercise science to business administration.
-They perform more than 100 school programs annually and approximately 220 fund-raising games and entertainment events for non-profit organizations and the U.S. military.
+They perform more than 150 school programs annually and approximately 220 fund-raising games and entertainment events for non-profit organizations and the U.S. military.
 The Ambassadors are women and men who are excellent role models for girls and boys.
 It is important to note that the Harlem Ambassadors are not recovering drug abusers, but rather persons of strong character who have made positive choices to earn college degrees and avoid negative influences.

-To schedule a youth program, please contact Andria Simons, Director of Client Services, at 970-472-1000 or firstname.lastname@example.org
+To schedule a youth program, please contact Mikayla Adair, School Programs Coordinator, at 970-472-1000 or firstname.lastname@example.org.